 In August, Google released the final version of the Nexus Android 7.0 Nougat update.
 And while the beta wiped out some of these problems, Nexus users are complaining about various issues with the new operating system.

-As we push out from the Nexus Android 7.0 update release date, we’re starting to learn about the Android 7.0 Nougat problems plaguing owners of Nexus smartphones and tablets.
+As we push deeper into the fall, we’re learning about the Android 7.0 Nougat problems plaguing owners of Nexus smartphones and tablets.

-In response, we’ve put together a roundup that looks at these Nexus Android 7.0 problems, potential fixes for the most common issues, and some places to go if you need to find feedback about the Android 7.0 update on your device.
+In response, we’ve put together a roundup that looks at these Nexus Android 7.0 problems, potential fixes for the most common Nougat issues, some places to go if you need to find feedback about the Android 7.0 Nougat update on your device, and what you can expect from the first bug fix update.

 We will continue to update this with new information so check back for regular updates about problems, fixes and more.